Jôf Fuart via Gola Nord Ovest

 Route scheme

 Setting off from Malga Saisera parking lot we follow trail no. 616 (sentiero Carlo Chersi) in the direction of Sella Nabois (1970 m) pass.
-We go past Dario Mazzeni bivouac and traverse slopes of Cima de Lis Codis (2380 m).
-After descending to get past a snow field we go up again and land on a grassy culmination of around 1950 meters with characteristic larch tree.
-Here we leave the marked path cutting through dwarf pine groove.
-Then we go diagonally to the right via a ramp and land on a wide grassy ledge that runs horizontally to the wall, we turn left and continue to the foot of the northeast gorge.
+We go past Dario Mazzeni bivouac and traverse the slopes of Cima de Lis Codis (2380 m).
+After descending to get past a snow field we go up again and land on a grassy culmination of around 1950 meters with a characteristic larch tree.
+Here we leave the marked path, cutting through a dwarf pine grove.
+Then we go diagonally to the right via a ramp and land on a wide grassy ledge that runs horizontally to the wall, we turn left and continue to the foot of the northwest gorge.
 There are some cairns on the way but the entrance is not really marked.
-Once we stand under overhang on the left and slabs in front of us we should go up.
+Once we stand under an overhang on the left and slabs in front of us we should go up.

-Since the route is quite long and many variants are possible the general rule is to keep to the right side of the gorge.
+The route is quite long (700m) and many variants are possible.
+The general rule is to keep to the right side of the gorge.
 Sometimes that will be immediately close distance to the gorge, sometimes we stray a bit further.
 There are however three key spots we need to watch.

-At the altitude of around 2100 just next to a snowfield there’s a rocky threshold that needs to be climbed, there are many variants, the easiest is presumably a 6m long chimney on the right side of the gorge.
-It is rated as III climbing grade, for me personally wasn’t really that pleasant.
+At an altitude of around 2100m, just next to a snowfield, there’s a rocky threshold that needs to be climbed; there are many variants, the easiest is presumably a 6m long chimney on the right side of the gorge.
+It is rated as a III climbing grade, for me personally it wasn’t really that pleasant.
 You can try other spots but these may be more difficult.
 Just above this threshold the route crosses Cengia degli Dei (ledge of the gods in English) route - which is a ledge system running around the Jôf Fuart massif.
 There are cairns in place that can lead you off the route - which happened to me.
-Against intuition you need to follow the gorge keeping more to the left in here landing under what seems a vertical wall - according to the descriptions I read before setting off there is a hidden passage.
-However my case showed it can also be by-passed from above - so first going a bit right along Cengia degli Dei and then traversing back in the direction of the gorge.
-Except for the mentioned rocky threshold climbing difficulty does not exceed II+ grade.
-However that is dependent on the variant you choose so keep a good eye on the way up.
+Against intuition, you need to follow the gorge keeping more to the left in here, landing under what seems a vertical wall - according to the descriptions I read before setting off, there is a hidden passage.
+However, my case showed it can also be bypassed from above - so first going a bit right along Cengia degli Dei and then traversing back in the direction of the gorge.
+Except for the mentioned rocky threshold, climbing difficulty does not exceed II+ grade.
+However, that is dependent on the variant you choose, so keep a good eye on the way up.

-In the last sections you need to look up and aim for so called Jôf Fuart tunnel - an uncanny window that needs to be crossed to get to the ridge.
-Be careful in the window, there are tons of loose material inside.
+In the last sections you need to look up and aim for the so-called Jôf Fuart tunnel - an uncanny window that needs to be crossed to get to the ridge.
+Be careful in the window; there are tons of loose material inside.

-Once entering the ridge (and sun again) we turn left and use the ledges to climb flat towers.
-Summit can already be seen from here.
+Once we climb up through the uncanny rocky window we reach the ridge (and sun again).
+This is the end of Gola nord ovest route.
+Next we turn left and use the ledges to climb flat towers.
+Summit of Jôf Fuart can already be seen from here.
 In 15 minutes we land on the peak of Jôf Fuart with cross and statue of Madonna, however that is a pre-summit and we still need to walk a bit to get to the actual one.

-The descent runs along the marked and well-protected trail of northeast gorge (gola nord est).
-First streches of this route are pretty nasty, with steep slope descent in crumbly terrain.
-Lower, once the actual gorge is entered things get better in terms of rock quality but also more vertical and challenging.
+The descent runs along the marked and well-protected trail of the northeast gorge (gola nord est).
+The first stretches of this route are pretty nasty, with a steep slope descent in crumbly terrain.
+Lower, once the actual gorge is entered, things get better in terms of rock quality but also more vertical and challenging.
 The route is protected with wires, metal steps and partly wooden ladders.
-All these make it an interesting down-climb, however after all these hours already they are not that easy to enjoy.
-Eventually we land in a grassy terrain with some paths, then cross a scree section under a giant snow field and get back to trail no. 616 and follow it in direction of Pellarini mountain hut.
+All these make it an interesting down-climb; however, after all these hours already, they are not that easy to enjoy.
+A couple of places require moves with some strength involved.
+Eventually we land in a grassy terrain with some paths, then cross a scree section under a giant snow field and get back to trail no. 616 and follow it in the direction of the Pellarini mountain hut.
 Then the trail is to be followed to get back to the bottom of the Saisera valley and eventually to the parking lot.

 Trip conditions